-8 Simple Steps to a Successful Freight Delivery
+5 Simple Steps to a Successful Freight Delivery

 2. Prep for Curbside Delivery

+Your freight shipment will arrive on a pallet(s), and your freight driver will leave all pallets at the curb at the end of your driveway, meaning you’re responsible for moving your shipment up the driveway and into your home or backyard.
 Because shipments are brought no further than the curb, you’ll need help getting yours into the backyard.
 We recommend keeping 2 helpers on standby.

-4. Be There on Delivery Day
+3. Be There on Delivery Day

-6. Accept (or Refuse) Your Shipment
+4. Inspect Your Pallet and Accept (or Refuse) Your Shipment

-7. Unpack & Verify Order Accuracy
+5. Unpack & Verify Order Accuracy

-You have 5 days from the delivery time to contact us about problems with your shipment, be it an incomplete order or damaged items.
+Assuming the shipment appears to be in good condition, please move it from the curb and open your item(s).
+Smaller items may be packed inside larger ones, so unpack everything to ensure all items are present and undamaged.
+You have 5 calendar days from the delivery time to contact us about problems with your shipment, be it an incomplete order or damaged items.
 If you refuse to accept the delivery, call us immediately.

 Common Questions about Freight Delivery

 We’ve covered the main points concerning freight delivery, but we’ve fielded enough questions in the past to know the process can still be difficult to understand.
 To ensure you don’t get caught off guard at any point, we’ve compiled a list of frequently asked questions touching on everything from scheduling your delivery to how you should handle damaged packages.

 How do I know if my shipment is being delivered by freight?